The Employment Law Review: India

 - intimation to the appropriate government body, if the number of workers employed is fewer than 100;

 - prior permission from the appropriate government body, if the number of workers employed is fewer than 100 (or 300 in certain states); and

 - application of the principle of last-in-first-out (i.e., the last worker to be employed would be the first to be retrenched).

 Furthermore, employers are required to offer retrenched workers the opportunity to be re-employed.
 However, there is no specific requirement for suitable alternative employment to be offered.

 The parties may enter into a settlement agreement.
-However, entering into a settlement agreement does not affect the employees' entitlement to termination benefits, including retrenchment benefits, as provided under the IDA, or their employment contract or under the company's policies.
+However, entering into a settlement agreement does not affect the employees' entitlement to termination benefits, including retrenchment benefits, as provided under the IDA, their employment contract or the company's policies.
 The settlement agreement entered into with the workers is required to be filed before the officer authorised by the appropriate government body and is binding on the parties under the provisions of the IDA.

 Transfer of business